Leslie Ramírez

-Leslie Stephanie Ramírez Pérez (born 11 January 1996) is a professional footballer who plays as a forward for Liga MX Femenil club Guadalajara.
-Born and raised in the United States to a Mexican father and a Guatemalan mother, she has triple nationality and represents the Guatemala women's national team.
+Leslie Stephanie Ramírez Pérez (born 11 January 1996) is a professional footballer who plays as a forward for Georgian Women's Championship club WFC Lanchkhuti.
+Born in the United States, she represents Guatemala at international level.
+She also holds Mexican citizenship.

 Early life

 Ramírez was born in Los Angeles, California, United States and raised in Reseda, California.
 Her father was born in San Miguel de Allende, Guanajuato, Mexico and her late mother in Guatemala City, Guatemala.
 She has attended the El Camino Real Charter High School.

 College career

 Ramírez has attended the California State University, Northridge, the Los Angeles Pierce College and the California State University, Los Angeles in the United States.

 Club career

 Ramírez has played for Invictus Club Feminae in the United States and for ŽFK Mašinac Trace in Serbia.

 On 26 February 2022, Ramírez was officially announced as a new player of Mexican nationalist club Guadalajara.
-Her signing was questioned by some media since she is cap-tied to Guatemala and therefore no longer eligible to reprensent Mexico, an apparent premise to be able to play for Guadalajara (it was a policy during the administration of the late Jorge Vergara).
-However, her hiring was defended by current club board which has claimed that, according to the current statutes, there is no restrictions concerning foreign national teams, with the only condition being that "only Mexicans by birth can play", including foreign-born people with a Mexican parent, which it's her case, so she is not going to be asked by them to retire from her international career with Guatemala.
+Her signing was questioned by some media since she is cap-tied to Guatemala and therefore no longer eligible to represent Mexico, an apparent premise to be able to play for Guadalajara (it was a policy during the administration of the late Jorge Vergara).
+However, her hiring was defended by current club board which has claimed that, according to the current statutes, there is no restrictions concerning foreign national teams, with the only condition being that "only Mexicans by birth can play", including foreign-born people with a Mexican parent, which it's her case, so she was not asked by them to retire from her international career with Guatemala.